tarantool-php/mapper/README.md

 ```

 ## Query Cache
-If you don't want to perform select queries you can inject cache interface to space instance/\
+If you don't want to perform select queries you can inject cache interface to space instance.\
+Use your favorite psr/cache implementation to persist schema on the application side.\
-For example, we use apcu adapter from `symfony/cache` package.
+For example, we use array adapter from `symfony/cache` package.
 ```php
 use Symfony\Component\Cache\Adapter\ArrayAdapter;